Post-COVID Condition/ Post-COVID-vaccination syndrome

 In this retrospective pharmacovigilance study of safety signals associated with myocarditis/pericarditis after the primary and up to three booster doses of mRNA COVID-19 vaccines, the second dose of the vaccines showed the strongest signal in vaccinated individuals under 25 years old.

-Cardiac MRI signs of non-ischemic myocardial fibrosis were found in 30% of patients diagnosed with long COVID syndrome
+Cardiac MRI showed signs of non-ischemic myocardial fibrosis in a significant portion of the cohort diagnosed with long COVID syndrome (30%)

 30% of patients diagnosed with long COVID syndrome had cardiac MRI signs of non-ischemic fibrosis, exceeding the prevalence of this disease in the normal adult population.

-PET and MRI detected myocardial inflammation and edema in a small proportion of patients diagnosed with acute myocarditis within 14 days of mRNA COVID-19 vaccination
+Myocardial inflammation and edema have been found in a small proportion of patients diagnosed with acute myocarditis within 14 days of mRNA COVID-19 vaccination (PET and MRI study)

 PET and MRI visualization of myocardial tissue has shown localized myocardial inflammation and edema in a small proportion of patients with symptomatic myocarditis approximately two months after COVID-19 vaccination.